LOCATION

 lately, along with a listing of other projects.

-I recently did the live show mix at the
+I did a live show mix for The Nighthawks at the

 Strathmore Arts Center in Bethesda, Maryland.
 This state-of-the-art